-Why Americans suddenly want a Spanish Golden Visa
+Why Americans want a Spanish Golden Visa

 This blog has writen a lot about the Spanish Golden Visa program, and how it compares with other Golden Visa programs in Europe (it’s arguably the best).
 The past year we had a number of calls from UK investors interested in buying Spanish property.
 They were all worried about losing their rights to work in the EU post Brexit.

-This summer, the situation shifted.
-In July and August 2018 we received a large number of calls from US investors.
+We have received a large number of calls from US investors.
 Not only are they entering the Madrid real estate market in unprecedented numbers, but they have introduced a brand new financing technique that will allow them purchase Madrid real estate, and receive a Spanish Golden Visa, without paying US taxes!

 Why do Americans suddenly want a Spanish Golden Visa?

-In light of this, US citizens are looking elsewhere.
+US citizens are looking elsewhere.
 Due to its close proximity to Mexico, most Americans learn at least some Spanish in school.
 Most major cities, like Los Angeles, New York, Houston and Miami, have large Spanish speaking populations.
 In fact, more people in Miami speak Spanish in the home than English.
 Couple this with the fact that most of the people that speak Spanish and reside in Texas or California have dual US/Mexican citizenship and the case becomes even more compelling.
 This is because due to a special treaty, citizens of Mexico and other Latin American countries are eligible for Spanish citizenship after just two years of residency.

 Once they start casting the net further, Spain is the logical choice.
 It is in Europe, has an excellent infrastructure and still enjoys a relatively low cost of living.
 This is an interesting anecdote, but also puts things in perspective regarding costs.
 Parking spaces in New York City have become so expensive that some are selling for $1 million.
 If a New Yorker wants to leave the United States, buying an apartment in Madrid for 500,000€ seems like a relatively cheap option.
 For almost half the cost of a parking space, they could get EU residency, the right to work in the EU and be on track for EU citizenship.